wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

     Hello from process 0 of 4
 ~~~

 We used four processes on the local machine (e.g., your laptop or the cluster login node).
-More typically, we want to use multiple computers.
+More typically, and to avoid the ire of colleagues, we want to use multiple computers from the cluster.
 You can manually provide to `mpirun` a hostfile that tells it which computers to use --- on most clusters this is rarely necessary since a batch system is used to
 * time share the computers in the cluster
 * queue jobs according to priority, resource needs, etc.